 A local man born and bred

 Being from a community and having knowledge of local issues and problems affecting residents is a big advantage for any Member of Parliament.
-Nigel was raised in the constituency and attended Camblesforth Primary followed by Selby High School.
+Nigel was raised in the constituency and attended Camblesforth Primary followed by Selby Grammar School (now Selby High).

 Nigel left school aged 17 and early in his work career, was made redundant.
 Because of this, he was inspired to set up his first business aged 26.
 He started his telecommunications company from scratch with a £20 a week Enterprise Allowance Scheme Government grant and the company grew successfully year on year and was acquired by a PLC in 1999.

 Nigel has held a number of ministerial positions.
-In July 2019, he was appointed Minister of State for Sport, Media and Creative Industries.
+In February 2020, he was appointed Minister of State at the Foreign and Commonwealth Office and Department for International Development.
+Prior to this role Nigel was Minister of State for for Sport, Media and Creative Industries.
 Between 2017 and 2019, Nigel served as a Government Whip and Lord Commissioner to HM Treasury and Parliamentary Under Secretary of State for Wales.
 He was also a Junior Minister at the Ministry for Housing, Communities and Local Government and Parliamentary Private Secretary (PPS) to two Leaders of the House of Lords.